 Nellai, Statkraft's first large-scale solar park in India

-Statkraft is building the Nellai solar power plant near the village of Ettanakulam in the state of Tamil Nadu in India.
+Statkraft has commissioned the Nellai solar power plant near the village of Ettanakulam in the state of Tamil Nadu in India.
 The area where the solar power plant is built normally has around 300 sunny days a year.
-The solar power plant will have a total capacity of 76 MWp and is estimated to generate about 124 GWh annually.
+The solar power plant has a total capacity of 76 MWp and is estimated to generate about 124 GWh annually.
 The project is Statkraft's first large-scale solar power plant in India.More about Nellai solar park

 Pollution is a problem in India